 As the journey prospective students take to find and select schools continues to take on a new shape, digital strategies need to adapt with forward-thinking advertising campaigns.
-To keep inquiry quality up, and cost per inquiry down, pay close attention to these must-know higher education marketing trends.
+To keep inquiry quality up, and cost per inquiry down, pay close attention to these must-know higher ed marketing trends.

 Post-Inquiry Data Potential